DHR-Health/py835/README.md

 1. **Functional Groups (GS):**  `parser.TABLES['FUNCTIONAL_GROUPS']`

-   Within each `ISA` segment, there are one or more `GS` (Functional Group Header) segments.
+   Within each `ISA` segment, there are one or more `GS` (Functional Group Header) segments, also refered to as *Transaction Sets*.
 Functional groups organize related transaction sets under a specific purpose or business function, such as claims, remittance advice, or payment acknowledgments.
 You can retrieve information about the functional groups as a Pandas DataFrame using `parser.TABLES['FUNCTIONAL_GROUPS']`.
 This table can be joined with the ISA table on the `'header_id'` column for comprehensive data analysis across files.